 Upon dissolution of the corporation, all remaining uncommitted funds shall be distributed to the current membership based on the following formula.

-Remaining funds (A) divided by sum total of membership months (B) times individual membership months (C).
-Total Membership months are: The sum total of all months each current member belonged to the BLSC for that calendar year of operation prior to closure.

-Example: Assume the pool closes 30 Sept.
-(9 months of operation) with 150 members.

-135 members – 9 months active – Membership months =1215

-10 members – 6 months active – Membership months = 60

-5 members – 3 months active – Membership months = 15

-150 members = 1290 total membership months

-A divided by B times C = member’s individual share.

 Assuming that memberships are not prorated and that all members have paid the full price: The total remaining funds (A) are divided by sum total of membership months that have been paid for but not used (B) which results in an amount per unused month (C).
 For each member, the amount per unused month (C) is multiplied by the number of months member does not have access to pool.